Emekat/Emekat/README.md

 ## 🌟 Projects

-Here is Two Non-NDA protected projects I've worked on in the past:
+Here is Two non-NDA protected projects I've worked on in the past:

 1. **Project 1** - Proof online
 A tool built with the .NET framework and T-SQL, it reduced a week-long, Excel-based workflow to seconds, saving the organisation millions in labour costs.
 This project not only streamlined operations but also significantly enhanced the department's efficiency and accuracy